The Big List

 🌎 Coordinates

-As of the 2020 census, the population of Little Deer Isle is estimated to be around 300 residents.
-The town’s population is predominantly white, with a median age of about 50 years.
-The gender distribution is nearly even, with a slight majority of female residents.
+As of the 2010 Census, Granby had a population of 88 residents, making it one of the smallest towns in Vermont.
+The town’s population is predominantly Caucasian, with a median age of around 46 years.
+The gender distribution is fairly balanced, with a slight majority of females.

 🏞️ Nature & Environment